whoisraibolt/Feature-Detection-and-Description/README.md

 ## Overview

-These Jupyters Notebooks show step by step, the process of Feature Detection with SIFT, SURF, KAZE, BRIEF, ORB, BRISK, AKAZE and FREAK using Python and OpenCV.
+These Jupyters Notebooks show step by step, the process of Feature Detection and Description with SIFT, SURF, KAZE, BRIEF, ORB, BRISK, AKAZE and FREAK using Python and OpenCV.

 ![Feature Detection with FREAK](https://raw.githubusercontent.com/whoisraibolt/Feature-Detection/master/Figures/feature-detection-FREAK.png)